TAR-Style Word Template

 Rule: Select records from the co_idesind data group where datafqtr is not null, to view as fiscal data.

-Unfortunately, I find that the suggested rule is not the best strategy, because COMPUSTAT seems to set DATAFQTR as missing or non-missing in an inconsistent way.
-In my opinion, the best strategy is to retain the GVKEY-DATADATE that has reflected the most recent change of fiscal year end.
+Unfortunately, I find that the suggested rule is not the best strategy because COMPUSTAT seems to set DATAFQTR as missing or non-missing inconsistently.
+In my opinion, the best strategy is to retain the GVKEYDATADATE that reflects the most recent change of fiscal year-end.
 This means, in the above example, we should delete the following observations:

 • DATADATE = 2010-03-31 and FYR = 3